 In order to allow enough room for the presentations coming from the public call for abstracts, some rules and guidelines apply.

-1. A session can only have one solicited abstract per time block.
-Although numbers may vary from year to year, and according to the session format, a time block usually comprises around 15 to 22 abstracts.
+- A session can only have one solicited abstract per time block.
+Although numbers may vary from year to year, and according to the session format, a session needs around 15 to 22 abstracts for 1 oral time block.

 Overall, considering all sessions in the programme of the General Assembly, authors are allowed, as first author, to submit either one regular abstract plus one solicited abstract, OR two solicited abstracts.
 An exception to this rule is however possible: authors can submit a second regular abstract if submitted to sessions led by the Education and Outreach Sessions (EOS) Programme Group.
 Under this exception, the maximum number of abstracts, including solicited abstracts, remains two.